Helping kids with medical procedures and hospital stays

 - looking at an interactive book

-- watching a DVD or
+- watching a video or playing with an app

 - playing an app